MicrosoftDocs/dynamics-365-fraud-protection/content/dfp-notifications.md

 # Notifications for Microsoft Dynamics 365 Fraud Protection service

-Microsoft regularly sends communications regarding service incidents, service changes, maintenance, releases, and other required actions related to your use of the Microsoft Dynamics 365 Fraud Protection (Fraud Protection) service.
+Microsoft regularly sends communications regarding service incidents, service changes, maintenance, releases, and other required actions related to your use of the Microsoft Dynamics 365 Fraud Protection  service.
 These communications are posted to the Microsoft 365 Service Health Dashboard and the Message center.

 ## Message center